olup/kobowriter/README.md

 Or you can use our modified XCSoar installer that will get you the XCSoar program, kernel, and Kobowriter in just one step :

+> You do this at your own risk !

 - Download the `KoboRoot.tar.gz` from the release page
 - Connect your kobo and place the archive in the .kobo (hidden) directory
 - eject safely, unplug, and let the kobo update

-Form now on your kobo will start up on XCSoar launcher.
+From now on your kobo will start up on XCSoar launcher.
 Form there you can start the stock kobo software, turn on usb-otg or start the KoboWriter.

 > Note that when USB-OTG is enable, you won't be able to start the stock Kobo software.
 But you need to have it on in order to use the KoboWriter software.
 Changing USB-OTG setting require a restart.